chrisguest75/docker_examples/63_build_matrix/README.md

 Demonstrate creating a build matrix from a single `dockerfile`.

 Use a buildarg to pass in a baseimage that can be used to test multiple versions of code.
+Or as in this example use different version of `nginx` base images

 ## 🏠 Run a build matrix on a Dockerfile